tdyer/wdi_6_js_demo_namespacing_modules/README.md

 By the end of this, students should be able to:

+- Create a namespace for your application.
-- Explain immediately-invoked functions expressions (IIFEs)
+- Use a immediately-invoked functions expressions (IIFEs) to implement encapsulation and privacy.
 - Recall the four steps to creating modules (also called namespaces) in JavaScript
 - Write functions that return objects
 - Recall why functions inside JS modules are "private"